kennyyen/popular-products/README.md

 ## Services the application provides

-This application displays a list of popular products with dynamic voting and ranking of the products.
+This application displays a list of popular products with dynamic responsive voting and ranking of the products.

 ## Technologies used

 React - "react": "^18.1.0" \
-Typescript - "typescript": "^4.6.4"
+Typescript - "typescript": "^4.6.4" \
 Styled Component - "styled-components": "^5.3.5",

 ## Challenges